sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 ## Introducing Temporal
 For the uninitiated, Temporal is a solution to the objectively terrible Date API in JavaScript.
 Date was based on Java's Date library, which was also objectively terrible and has long been deprecated.

-It's always really fiddly to figure out if your `Date` objects are showing local or zoned time, and date operations are so fiddly that most of us turn to third party libraries.
+It's always really confusing that `Date` instances show either local or UTC time depending on which function you use to display them, and date operations are so fiddly that most of us turn to third party libraries.

 Temporal massively simplifies the API, introducing some new concepts:
 - `PlainDateTime`: a date and time with no timezone (TZ)